zjleblanc/dog-years/README.md

 #### Firebase

 - Create a Firebase account
-- Create a new project
+- Create a new project (remember the name for later!)
 - [Install](https://firebase.google.com/docs/cli) the Firebase CLI
 - [Generate](https://firebase.google.com/docs/cli#cli-ci-systems) a token for your automated deployment
     - `firebase login:ci`